e271828e/Flight.jl/docs/notes/design/framework_spec.md

 (debugger, laptop sleep) do not trigger catch-up bursts.
 Five: comfortably above the ms-scale hiccups debt exists to absorb silently, and far below the seconds-to-minutes stalls forgiveness exists for, so neither case lands near the threshold.
-Rejected: relative deadlines (next = last completion + budget), under which every overrun permanently slips sim time against wall time.

-**`p = ∞` is pacer-off, not a limit value.** FlightCore's arithmetic trick (`τ_next = τ_last + dt/∞` collapses the wait [predicate](#g-predicate)) does not survive debt
+**`p = ∞` is pacer-off, not a limit value** (row 21).
-accounting: every deadline would sit perpetually in the past and the diagnostics would faithfully report garbage.
 Unpaced mode is the explicit *absence* of deadlines — no waits, no debt, no warnings; by the invariant, the same execution with the waits deleted.

 **Wait mechanism: hybrid sleep-then-spin, one knob.** Non-realtime OSes guarantee only a lower bound on sleep: the thread becomes runnable no earlier than requested;